How Can You Help Stop the Plastic Waste Problem?

-Scientists have started to create enzymes to ‘eat’ the (PET) single use plastics.
+Scientists have started to create enzymes to ‘eat’ the (PET) single-use plastics.
 Which is only one of many types of plastics that are manufactured.
-And while someday this could be a great solution to disposed plastic, it isn’t a reliable solution at this stage in experimentation.
-These little enzymes aren’t able to eat the plastics anywhere close to the rate we trash it.
-Hopefully someday scientists can evolve the enzymes to make a notable dent in plastic pollution.
+And while someday this could be a great solution to dispose of plastic, it isn’t a reliable solution at this stage in experimentation.
+These little enzymes aren’t able to eat the plastics anywhere close to the rate we trash them.
+Hopefully, someday scientists can evolve the enzymes to make a notable dent in plastic pollution.

 You name it, single-use plastics are critically affecting it.

 How To Help The Environment In Your Community

 That’s the big question, right?
 How can any of us make a real difference in all this when we’re the consumer.
 Start small!
 Inspire others to get involved with plastic waste solutions.
 Living sustainably is a marathon, not a sprint.

 Here’s a bunch of things you can contribute to a meaningful way of plastic waste solutions: